-- 1. Preparing of various budgets in Rooms Division department. - 2.
-Calculation of stocks and expenses for Rooms Division department. - 3.
-Preparation of Rooms division income statement. - 4.
-Preparation of reports for consumption of guest consumables. - 5.
-Calculations of various statistical data using Formulae : ARR, Room Occupancy %, Double Occupancy %, Bed Occupancy %, Foreign occupancy %, Local Occupancy % - 6.
-Calculation of Yield statistics and yield management. - 7.
-Calculation of staffing requirements and staff scheduling for the Rooms Division department in different types of hotels. - 8.
-Preparation of duty roster for Rooms Division department in different types of hotels. - 9.
-Preparation of orientation and training programme for new recruits in Rooms Division department. - 10.
-Preparation of format for performance appraisal and various rating systems. - 11.
-Preparation of Time and motion study for Rooms Division jobs. - 12.
-Practice with computer & PMS handling related to Rooms Division - 13.
-Practice of mock interviews of Rooms Division job positions. - 14.
-Preparation of a checklist for Rooms Division tasks in the countdown of a new property launch. - 15.
-Planning Start up systems and procedures in the Rooms Division department of a new start up property. - 16.
-Planning for a housekeeping operation in Retail and Corporate sectors, Hostels, Guest houses and Hospitals.
+1. Preparing of various budgets in Rooms Division department.
+2. Calculation of stocks and expenses for Rooms Division department.
+3. Preparation of Rooms division income statement.
+4. Preparation of reports for consumption of guest consumables.
+5. Calculations of various statistical data using Formulae: ARR, Room Occupancy Double Occupancy %, Bed Occupancy %, foreign occupancy %, Local Occupancy % 6.
+Calculation of Yield Statistics and Yield Management.
+7. Calculation of staffing requirements and staff scheduling for the Rooms Division department in different types of hotels.
+8. Preparation of duty roster for Rooms Division department in different types of ' hotels.
+9. Preparation of orientation and training programme for new recruits in Rooms Divisi on department.
+10. Preparation of format for performance appraisal and various rating systems.
+11. Preparation of Time and motion study for Rooms Division jobs.
+12. Practice with computer & PMS handling related to Rooms Division 13.
+Practice of mock interviews of Rooms Division job positions.
+14. Preparation of a checklist for Rooms Division tasks in the countdown of a new proper rty launch.
+15. Planning Start up systems and procedures in the Rooms Division department of a new start up property.
+16. Planning for housekeeping operations in Retail and Corporate sectors, Hostels, Guest houses and Hospitals.

-- 1. Preparation of job descriptions for housekeeping personnel - 2.
-Preparation of orientation and induction training programme for housekeeping staff - 3.
-Preparation of performance appraisal report - 4.
-Preparation of SWOT analysis for Rooms Division Department - 5.
+- 1. - Preparation of job descriptions for housekeeping personnel Preparation of orientation and induction training programme for housekeeping staff 2. - Preparation of performance appraisal report 3.

+- 4. Preparation of SWOT analysis for Rooms Division Department - 5.
 Preparation of SOP's for front office department.
-Preparation of SOP's for Protocols of VVIP, VIP's and CIP's & traditional welcome amenities (Ministers, Dignitaries, Govt.
+Preparation of SOP's for Protocols - of VVIP, VIP's and CIP's & traditional welcome amenities (Ministers, Dignitaries, - Govt.
 Officials, Foreign delegates and others) - 6.
-Preparation of SOP's for different tasks in Housekeeping department.
+Preparation of SOP's for different tasks in Rooms Division.

 SUBJECT CODE:SEC 104

 SUBJECT: APPLICATION OF COMPUTERS IN HOTELS (THEORY)

 Teaching Scheme/Week Examination Scheme

-Theory Hours IA Marks EA Marks CA Marks Total Marks Credits
+Theory Hours IA Marks IA Marks EA Marks CA Marks Total Marks Credits

 02 20 30 50 02